lobosan/vscode-remote-lamp/README.md

 ### Install and setup VSCode

-Download `.deb` version from `https://code.visualstudio.com/`, install it, open it and add the following extensions:
+Download `.deb` version of VSCode from `https://code.visualstudio.com/`, install it, open it and add the following extensions:

 * ms-azuretools.vscode-docker
 * ms-vscode-remote.remote-containers